 - Want a contraceptive that doesn’t affect your weight, mood or libido.

-Circumstances where you would not be eligible for the Mirena IUD:
+Circumstances where you would not be eligible for an IUD:

 - You are already pregnant.